Chris-Vander-Linden/city-explorer/README.md

 2. Get your own API key for [LocationIQ](https://locationiq.com/)
 3. Create a .env file with the following:
     REACT_APP_LOCATION_KEY=[YOUR PERSONAL KEY VALUE]
-4. After opening the application in the root directory, type: npm install npm start
+4. After opening the application in the root directory, type: "npm install" then "npm start"

 ## Architecture